rahulkhare2088-ets/EireneTechSociety/DeveloperGuide.md

 ## 📈 Developer Guide Addendum: Advanced Supply Chain Forecasting

-By combining the OrderHeaderEntity with the underlying orderDetailsEntities, your applications and AI agents can transition from basic sales forecasting to highly advanced supply chain, shipping, and logistics prediction.
+By combining the **OrderHeaderEntity** with the underlying **orderDetailsEntities**, your applications and AI agents can transition from basic sales forecasting to highly advanced supply chain, shipping, and logistics prediction.

 ---